hnw/switchbot-actions/README.md

 `switchbot-actions` is designed with reliability in mind, ensuring stable operation even in the face of certain issues.

   - **Fail-Fast Startup**: The application performs critical resource checks at startup.
 If a required resource (e.g., the configured Prometheus port) is unavailable, the application will fail immediately with a clear error message.
-This prevents silent failures and ensures that operational issues are identified and addressed promptly.
+This prevents silent failures and ensures that any setup problems are identified immediately.
   - **Configuration Reload with Rollback**: The application supports dynamic configuration reloading by sending a `SIGHUP` signal to its process.
-If a new configuration contains errors or leads to a failed reload, the application will automatically attempt to roll back to the last known good configuration.
+If a new configuration contains errors or causes the reload to fail, the application will automatically attempt to roll back to the last known good configuration.
 This prevents service interruptions due to misconfigurations and enhances overall system stability.